 You can use the following procedure for all supported operating systems.
 First, let's consider a simple case: your system disk consists of a single partition.
-Note that for Windows 7, the system disk usually has a hidden System Reserved partition.
+Note that for Windows 7 and later, the system disk may have a hidden System Reserved partition.